Holbrook v. cancel culture

-Holbrook’s experience of being cancelled for his political beliefs – expelled by his former chambers and harassed by his regulator, the Bar Standards Board (BSB) – prompted him to respond:
+Holbrook’s experience of being cancelled for his political beliefs – expelled by his former chambers and harassed by his professional body & regulator, the Bar Council & Bar Standards Board (BSB) – prompted him to respond:

 1st: the BSB backed down – mostly